gortok/JSTrek/README.md

 JSTrek
 ======

-JavaScript clone of EGA Trek
+JavaScript/HTML5 re-imagining of the classic DOS game, EGATrek.